For a quick reference, review these terms used in Dynamics 365 - Gamification.

 Players are listed in a game and work toward business goals measured with the KPIs that are used in the game.
 A user can be a player in one game and a fan in another game.
 For example, a player might be a sales rep who closes opportunities, a service pro who solves customer issues, or a marketeer who generates leads from running campaigns.

 A type of online game where players and fans become fantasy team managers.
 Team managers assemble a fictitious team of real players who compete against other fictitious teams.
 Points for the teams are a sum of the points that the individual players score.
-In Gamification, points are awarded by achieving KPIs, usually scored directly from Microsoft Dynamics 365 (online).
+In Gamification, points are awarded by achieving KPIs, usually scored directly from Dynamics 365 for Customer Engagement.

 Games are set up and run in Gamification to gamify KPIs that are tracked elsewhere.
 Sometimes referred to as a "contest."
 There are different types of games: